oracle-quickstart/oci-rsa-ansible-wazuh/wazuh-cluster/README.md

 ROLE: WAZUH-CLUSTER
 =========

-Installs the Wazuh [Wazuh](https://documentation.wazuh.com/current/index.html) Manager and Wazuh [Wazuh](https://documentation.wazuh.com/current/index.html)
-Worker on the cluster nodes which is used for security monitoring, threat detection, integrity monitoring, and more.
+Installs the Wazuh [Wazuh](https://documentation.wazuh.com/current/index.html) manager and Wazuh worker on the cluster nodes which is used for security monitoring, threat detection, integrity monitoring, and more.